 But as time goes on, more questions tend to come up about fertility while breastfeeding.

-For some women, the concern about fertility involves wanting to avoid another pregnancy; others wonder if they need to wean to be able to conceive again.
+For some women, the concern about fertility involves wanting to prevent pregnancy too soon; others wonder if they need to wean to be able to conceive again.

 Can you get pregnant while breastfeeding?

 Do you need to wean to conceive?

 Short answers: Yes, you can get pregnant while breastfeeding.
 No, you don’t need to wean to conceive.

 Some women take advantage of a natural birth control method known as Lactational Amenorrhea Method (LAM).